joshbroton/clean-share-widget/README.md

 * Choose your own icons
 * Allow disabling of unwanted social networks in widget admin
 * Add share via email and any other social networks that allow sharing without JavaScript
+* Pull featured image (or first image if no featured image) in to Pinterest pin

 Distant Future